-If you click on an article you’re interested in, you will be greeted with this page:
+If you click on the title you’re interested in, you will be greeted with this page which is also known as the records page:

 Let's look at some of the access options, and how we can make sense of these results.